tillitis/dev-tillitis/hugo/content/tp1/_index.md

 ```

 Then, you can check the permissions by using the bus and device
 numbers reported above.
-Note that this pair is ephimeral and may
+Note that this pair is ephemeral and may
 change after every device insertion:

 ```